ipfs/ipfs/WORKING_GROUPS.md

 The IPFS Project Working Groups are teams of people that are appointed to research, develop and deploy work under the scope that the working group is focused.
 This structure is designed to provide clarity and direction to the project, enabling individual contributors to focus their time and energy on the areas they are most interested.

+As a consequence from this structure, we achieve another important goal of creating welcoming entry points for the community to subscribe to bodies of work and research.
+These entry points are curated by the working groups themselves and should serve the purpose of railing in new users and enable contribution as simply as possible.

-Each Working Group has its own cadence, lifecycle and objectives.
+Each Working Group reserves the right to set its own pace, lifecycle and objectives quarterly.

 ## Working Group Lifecycle

-**TODO: Define how a working group gets created, evaled and how to decide if its purpuse has been fulfilled and should be dismantled**
+> **TODO: Define how a working group gets created, evaled and how to decide if its purpuse has been fulfilled and should be dismantled**

 ## Current Working Groups